-See Rendering Intents on page 13 for details on how each rendering intent handles the conversion of out-of-gamut spot colors and of the background color, and which to use in which case.
+See Rendering Intents on page 13 for details on how each rendering intent handles the conversion of out-of-gamut spot colors and of the background color, and which to use in which case d) Click OK.

 Note: You can only use a Perceptual or Saturation rendering intent if you are working with Esko source and/or destination profiles.